Annual Call for Proposals

 Existing R2HC Funded Research

-Since 2014, R2HC has funded over 30 grants, awarding almost £14 million to organisations working in humanitarian health.
+Since 2014, R2HC has funded over 40 grants, awarding almost £14 million to organisations working in humanitarian health.
 The research funded covers a diverse range of topics from non-communicable disease and WASH, to maternal and child health.
-Read more about the work R2HC funds.
+Read more about the work we fund.